aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 Start this section with the following boilerplate text:

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of May 2024, the cost for running this Guidance with the default settings in the us-east-1 region is approximately $<n.nn> per month for processing ( <nnnnn> records )._
+As of May 2024, the cost for running this Guidance with the default settings in the us-east-1 region is approximately $300 per month for processing 1000 calls that average 10 minutes in length._

-Replace this amount with the approximate cost for running your Guidance in the default Region.
-This estimate should be per month and for processing/serving resonable number of requests/entities.

 Suggest you keep this boilerplate text:
 _We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance._